vivaxy/vscode-conventional-commits/README.md

 ## Commit Workflow

-The recommended workflow, automatically add, commit and push files by default.
+The recommended workflow automatically add, commit and push files by default.

-If you only want the extension to fill in the message, just disable `autoCommit` configuration.
+If you only want the extension to fill in the message, disable `autoCommit` configuration.

 ### The Recommended Workflow